saltstack/salt/doc/ref/configuration/master.rst

         name: {{ service }}
     % endfor

-As apposed to the following less convenient but equivalent syntax that would have to be used if you had not set the line_statement and line_comment options:
+The following less convenient but equivalent syntax would have to be used if you had not set the line_statement and line_comment options:

 .. code-block:: yaml